orDaor/socket.io-live-chat/README.md

   - _messages_
   - _sessions_ → a user session is only used for implementing CSRF protection

+## HTTP ROUTES AND CONTROLLERS

+**Routes** are groupped in these sets:

+- base → renders home and error pages.
+- user
+- room
+- message

+A **controller** is defined for each route set (except for the base routes), and each controller contains its controller actions.
+In the following are described the **end-points** handled by the different controller actions:

+- **user** controller:

+    - **POST: “/user/signup** → user requests to create a user account with valid name and password, which is saved in the database.
+    - **POST: “/user/login”** → user requests to login using credentials (name and password) of an existing user account.
+    - **GET: “/user/invitation/invitationId** → user accesses an invitation link which points to a chat room that he/she is invited to join.

+- **room** controller:

+    - **POST: “/room/join** → user wants to accept an invitation, that is to join a chat room where he/she was invited.
+In this way inviter and invited users will become "friends".

+- **message** controller:

+    - **POST: “/message/readAll** → user requests to load his/her chats, together with the messages sent in those chats.
+The server wil return an array of all user's chats, and for each chat only the last 20 messages are returned.
+The user will be able to load more messages for a given chat after he/she opened the socket connection.

 ## 3-RD PARTY PACKAGES
 The following Node.js 3-rd party packages are used for building the backend code:
 - express